Project plan

 3. volume IV.3: the Antonines (AD 138–192): from Lycia-Pamphylia to Arabia

-2. 'Pseudo-autonomous' coins.
+1. 'Pseudo-autonomous' coins.
 Coins without imperial portraits are often very difficult to date.
-As the RPC series is progressing towards completion, it became evident that many coins without imperial portraits are missing from the series.
+As the RPC series progressed towards completion, it became evident that many coins without imperial portraits were missing from the series.
 A very important undertaking is to study and complete the 'pseudo-autonomous' coinage for all cities and all volumes.
 This enormous task will require a post-doctorate researcher in numismatics to improve the data and add new material from the published literature, the auction catalogues, and the 'core collections'.

-3. Conference.
-A conference and a volume of proceedings are envisaged when all the volumes are published online (volumes V and X are still missing).
+1. Edited volume & Conference.
+An edited volume and a conference are envisaged when all the volumes are published online.
 This conference will be organised in Oxford and will allow numismatists and historians from all over the world to discuss and analyse —for the first time ever— a complete picture of Roman provincial coinage from the data on RPC online.
-Such a conference, and its subsequent volume of proceedings, will form the basis for future research on the subject.
+An carefully edited volume offering a General Introduction to all the material on RPC online will form the basis for future research on the subject.

 If you are interested in supporting the project financially and would like to discuss the matter, please email us.